nodejs/loaders/doc/design/proposal-synchronous-hooks.md

 If the module loaded is ESM (`context.format` is `"module"`) all the direct modification to `exports` are no-ops because ESM namespaces are not mutable.
 Returning a new `exports` for `require(esm)` only affects the caller of `require(esm)`, unless the hook returns a proxy to connect the changes between the new exports object and the module namespace object.

-## `link` (import-only): from source code to compiled module records
+## `instantiate` (import-only): from compiled ES modules to instantiated ES modules (with dependency resolved)

-This needs to work with experimental vm modules for passing module instances around.
+Previously with only the `load` hooks for overriding module behavior, hooks typically have to parse the provided source again to understand the exports, which can be both slow and prone to bugs. `instantiate` gives the hooks an opportunity to override module behavior using the export names parsed by V8 and perform customization before the the compiled code gets evaluated.
+For ESM, it needs to work with experimental vm modules for passing customized module instances around.

+TODO(joyeecheung): we may consider exposing `compile` (source code to compiled modules) too, which happens before `instantiate` and can be overloaded for CJS as well.
+The `instantiate` hook has to be separate because merely compiling the modules is not enough for V8 to provide the export names.
+V8 requires the `import` dependencies to be resolved before it can return the namespace, since there might be `export * from '...'` coming from the dependencies.

 Example mock of import-in-the-middle: